Curriculum and Format

 IDC’s student services support staff plans and coordinates supplemental activities.
 For example, you go on weekend trips, attend cultural events, and participate in immersion experiences with IDC faculty and staff.

-Sample Speakers and Site Visits
+Sample Site Visits

 Cultural immersion and orientation programming